Ukraine war: Drone downed over Russia, Moscow says

 Moscow has deployed hundreds of drones against Ukraine.

-Several apartments have reportedly been damaged in the town, which lies 220km (137 miles) south of Moscow, but there have not been any serious injuries.
+Several apartments have reportedly been damaged in the town - which lies in the Tula region, 220km (137 miles) south of Moscow - but there have not been any serious injuries.

 In a statement on its Telegram channel, the Russian Defence Ministry accused Ukraine of attempting to carry out a strike.